 Easy Mickey Nutcracker Christmas Cookies Recipe

 Here at Ruffles and Rain Boots, we love making Christmas cookies.
 There’s so much fun to be had with the kiddo when we’re making the dough, cutting out the shapes and then icing.
-I mean, sure, the icing can be a mess, but it’s so much fun.

 And that’s been the case with these easy Mickey Christmas cookies.
 They’re so simple, but they turned out so awesome!
 If you’re ready to make stunning Christmas cookies, let’s get started.

 RELATED READING: Peppermint Sandwich Cookies – Loved by ALL Ages!